Mathematics & Statistics

 Online Mathematics & Statistics Programs

-In the 2018-2019 academic year, 1,567 schools offered some type of mathematics and statistics program.
+In 2020-2021, 1,578 schools offered a mathematics and statistics program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level | Colleges Offering Programs | Colleges Offering Online Classes |